abhilashkrishnan/realtime-transaction-statistics/README.md

     mvn clean install and mvn clean integration-test must complete successfully.

-    Please ensure that no changes are made to the src/it folder since we will run automated tests against your solution.
+    Please ensure that no changes are made to the src/it folder since automated tests will be run against the solution.